Magnitsky case: How Switzerland failed to investigate Russian millions

 Of those, a total of CHF18 million were frozen in Swiss banks Credit Suisse and UBS between 2011 and 2013.
 Almost half of this money – €8.4 million (CHF8 million) at Credit Suisse – belonged to Vladlen Stepanov, whose then-wife Olga Stepanova was a senior tax official in Moscow.
 She was responsible for authorising most of the fraudulent tax returns in 2007.

-The rest of the confiscated money belonged to two other Russian nationals, including $8.2 million to Denis Katsyv at UBS and Rothschild Bank in Switzerland, and $37,000 to Klyuev at UBS.
+The rest of the confiscated money belonged to two other Russian nationals, including $8.2 million to Denis Katsyv at UBS and Edmond de Rothschild Bank in Switzerland, and $37,000 to Klyuev at UBS.

 Lost in layering

-Note: This story was amended on July 23, 2024 to clarify that Denis Katsyv held money at Edmond de Rothschild bank, not Rothschild bank as previously written.
-This article was corrected on July 5 to specify that : the OAG claimed that CHF4 million that were previously frozen would be confiscated while the rest could not be traced back to the Russian budget.
-A previous version of the article stated that the rest “could be traced back to the Russian budget”.